fjolne/fjolne/journal/content/posts/nn-from-zero-to-hero-l1.md

 ## Create Value abstraction {#create-value-abstraction}

--   it should represent a float value
+-   it represents a float value
--   it should support addition and multiplication with other Values
+-   it supports addition and multiplication with other Values
     ```python
       x = Value(1.0)
       y = Value(2.0)
       z = Value(3.0)
       (x + y) * z # Value(9.0)
     ```
--   non-leaf values should store its operation and arguments
+-   non-leaf values store its operation and arguments
     ```python
       x = Value(1.0)
       y = Value(2.0)